emilianoyoung/ai/_posts/_archive/2019-12-05-unisoc-licences-imaginations-neural-network-accelerator.md

 ---
 category: news
 title: "UNISOC licences Imagination's neural-network accelerator"
-excerpt: "We’re delighted to deepen our strategic partnership and enable artificial intelligence capabilities for commerce, medical care, home, education and more.”
-For those who came in late, IMG Series3NX is an embedded solution for hardware acceleration of neural networks in the market.
-It followed the successful Series3NX and provides scalability ..."
+excerpt: "We’re delighted to deepen our strategic partnership and enable artificial intelligence capabilities for ...
+IMG Series3NX is an embedded solution for hardware acceleration of neural networks in the market.
+It followed the successful Series3NX and ..."
-publishedDateTime: 2019-12-05T09:34:00Z
+publishedDateTime: 2019-12-05T00:00:00Z
 sourceUrl: https://www.fudzilla.com/news/ai/49915-unisoc-licences-imagination-s-neural-network-accelerator
 type: article
 quality: 24